-Artificial intelligence is evolving rapidly.
-It has begun to take positions in our businesses, our vehicles and even our homes.
+Though artificial intelligence is rapidly evolving, it will never match human creativity.
+Still, AI occupies positions in our businesses, our vehicles and even in our homes.
 AI is defined as the development of computer systems able to perform tasks that normally would require a human brain.
 We come in contact with AI when we call helplines, talk to Siri, ask Alexa to set a timer and while we’re browsing social media.
-It’s being used to learn our likes, dislikes and help us function from day to day.
+It learns our likes, dislikes, and helps us function day to day.
 As AI integration grows so does concern over job loss.
 Some reports claim that AI will take over more and more jobs as it progresses, and others claim they will never surpass the need for human interaction.
-AI is currently taking over tedious, mundane jobs that humans never wanted to do in the first place.
+AI performs tedious, mundane jobs that humans never wanted to do in the first place.
 Recently, AI has even begun to creep into creative fields, a field that seemed safe from AI because of the nature of creating art.
 This poses the question, “How far will AI evolve?”
 Artificial Intelligence is the simulation of the human brain.
 The key word being ‘simulation’.
-Even with AI becoming relevant in art, it is still very limited on its ability to create.
+Even as AI becomes relevant in art, its ability to create has limitations.

 AI IN CREATIVITY

 “AI Artists” have been slowly emerging over the last couple of years.
 They have popped up in visuals, music, poetry and movies.
 This has caused a spark of debate on whether or not AI creativity will not only match, but surpass human creativity in the future.
 This year, the first drawing robot artist made her debut.
 Her name is Ai-Da.
-She is able to draw, paint and sculpt and was showcased at Oxford University this summer.
+She draws, paints and sculpts.
+Oxford University has showcased her work.

 While each of these are impressive, it still takes actual human creativity to let AI “create” on its own.
 All of this work was created by using past artwork created by humans, based on human emotion and consciousness.
 It is doubtful AI can ever replace the true creativity the human brain can.
 It also shows that AI creativity can be used as inspiration and to improve the work of human artists, whether it’s a collaboration or behind the scenes.